ingih2/recipe-staging/README.md

 ## Future Updates

 This was my first real foray into writing TypeScript/for web.
 The code is fairly stable (at least for now) -- my first priority is maintenance updates, but I'd like to gradually start improving the code quality, as appropriate.

+I have come to learn recently that Create React App (which this is based on) has been deprecated for a while.
+Bandwidth permitting I hope to refactor this, someday?